javi-domi/javi-domi/README.md

 ### Hi there 👋
+I'm Javier, 25y/o
+I am curious about 💻 Web Development, 🖥 Design, 🎨 Art and 🕹 Video Games.

-I'm Javier, 25y/o on my way to become a Software Developer.
+## On my way to become a Wev Developer:

 🌱 I’m currently learning JavaScript.